The Abduction of Europa (Rembrandt)

 Rembrandt Harmenszoon van Rijn's The Abduction of Europa (1632) is one of his rare mythological subject paintings.
 The work is oil on a single oak panel and now located in the J. Paul Getty Museum.
 The inspiration for the painting is Ovid's Metamorphoses, part of which tells the tale of Zeus's seduction and capture of Europa.
-The painting shows a coastal scene with Europa being carried away in rough waters by a bull while her friends remain on shore with expressions of horror.
+The painting shows a coastal scene with Europa being carried away through the water by a bull while her friends remain on shore with expressions of horror.
 Rembrandt combined his knowledge of classical literature with the interests of the patron in order to create this allegorical work.
 The use of an ancient myth to impart a contemporary thought and his portrayal of the scene using the High Baroque style are two strong aspects of the work.

 Rembrandt and classical art

 The Abduction of Europa is Rembrandt's reinterpretation of the story, placed in a more contemporary setting.
 Rembrandt developed an interest in the classical world early in his life while in Amsterdam which was a growing business-oriented center, and where he found work with great success.
 During this time, the international High Baroque style was popular.
 Rembrandt did not complete many mythological subject paintings.
-Out of three hundred sixty completed works, five displayed tales from the Metamorphoses, five depicted goddesses, a Carthaginian queen, all of which only five represented myth subjects.
+Out of three hundred sixty completed works, five displayed tales from the Metamorphoses, five depicted goddesses, and a Carthaginian queen, of which only five represented myth subjects.
 Rembrandt occasionally used these mythological paintings as allegory, applying the tale to some Christian theme or a moral tradition.

 Jacques Specx and Karel van Mander

 Jacques Specx, of the Dutch East India Company, commissioned Rembrandt to complete The Abduction of Europa.
-Specx had established a trading center in Japan in 1609, served as the Governor of Batavia (former name of Jakarta, the Indonesian capital), and later returned to Holland in 1633.
+Specx had established a trading center in Japan in 1609, served as the governor of Batavia (former name of Jakarta, the Indonesian capital), and later returned to Holland in 1633.
 The painting was in Specx's collection, along with five portraits, also by Rembrandt.